Evans recorded 111 tackles, 2.5 sacks and a fumble recovery across 16 games for the Titans in 2019.

 Evans is slated to draw his second start as a rookie next to Wesley Woodyard at inside linebacker, while Will Compton and Jayon Brown provide additional depth.

 Evans (hamstring) was a full participant in Wednesday's practice.

 Evans was held out of Tennessee's season opening loss against the Dolphins, but appears to have recovered from the lingering hamstring issue that sidelined him.
 While it remains unknown whether Evans will suit up against the Texans on Sunday, the rookie seems to have a chance of making his regular-season debut in Week 2.

-Evans has been battling an undisclosed injury for nearly a month now, and while he was able to be a limited participant in practice this week, the Titans will hold him out for Week 1.
-There's still plenty of unknown surrounding Evans' status, but the rookie will have to wait at least another week before making his regular season debut.
+Evans has been battling an undisclosed injury for nearly a month now, and while he was able to practice in limited fashion this week, the Titans will hold him out for Week 1.
+There's still plenty of unknown surrounding Evans' status, but the rookie will have to wait at least another week before making his regular-season debut.

 Evans (undisclosed) was a limited participant in Wednesday's practice, Jim Wyatt of the Titans' official site reports.

 Evans battled multiple injuries during the preseason, so it seems likely that the Titans are simply taking a cautious approach to the 2018 first-rounder's health as Sunday's season-opener against the Dolphins approaches.
 Until more information about Evans' apparent injury is disclosed, the 22-year-old should be considered day-to-day.